Robot-Inventor/find-feed/README.md

 # find-feed

-Find the URL of the feed of the specified web page.
+Find the URL of the RSS feed of the specified web page.

 ## Features